department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - Died while traveling to approved VA care, **or**
 - Died with a reopened claim for VA compensation or a pension that would have qualified them to get benefits, **or**
 - Died on or after October 9, 1996, while a patient at a VA-approved state nursing home.

-### Who can get burial allowances?

-- The Veteran’s surviving spouse
-- The Veteran’s surviving child
-- The Veteran’s parents
-- The executor or administrator of a Veteran’s estate

 ### What kind of benefits can I get?